From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Methodology

 \subsection{Dataset}

-The StudentLife dataset \cite{student_life} was used for feature mining and insight analysis in this study.
+As modern datasets often pre-cluster the location data before deployment, the StudentLife dataset \cite{student_life} was chosen as a deliberate benchmark for feature mining and insight analysis in this study.
 This dataset, gathered in 2014, utilized an Android app to consistently track various data streams, including GPS, conversation, activity recognition, etc., alongside monitoring the mental health status, deadlines, etc., of the participants.
 The dataset comprises information from 48 students over a 10-week academic term at Dartmouth College.
 In addition, notwithstanding the age of the data, the StudentLife dataset continues to serve as a canonical benchmark in computational behavior recognition \cite{harit2024monitoring,luo2024dynamic}.

 This research specifically focuses on utilizing subsets of the dataset, namely the GPS (recorded in 20-minute intervals) and academic information for analysis and exploration.

 In this work, time, longitude, and latitude from the GPS data stream from StudentLife research \cite{student_life} were utilized as the source for GPS data.
 Apart from that, we also used 3 sets of StudentLife academic-based data streams, shown below, to enrich the feature set: \begin{itemize} \item Class stream: contains the classes of each volunteer in the examined semester. \item Class info stream: contains the information of each class: class name, location, and period. \item Deadline stream: contains the deadlines of each day for every volunteer. \end{itemize}